 I am a PhD candidate in Economics at the University of Bologna under the supervision of Matteo Cervellati.

-In my research I am combining economic theory, econometrics, and tools from GI science, aiming to contribute to the ultimate question of “Why are some countries rich and others not?”.
+My thesis - broadly speaking - analyses the impact and features of the increasing worldwide spatial interconnectedness through the lense of (economic) history, focussing on India and Europe.
+By combining economic theory [a Quantitative Spatial model of pre-industrial Europe (Ch2), a Malthusian model with outmigration (Ch3)], econometrics [including a technical note on spatialRDDs combined with an R package (Ch1)], and different tools from GI science, I aim to contribute to the ultimate question of “Why are some countries rich and others not?”.
 The most fascinating and exciting unresolved issue in all of economics to me.

 PhD in Economics, 2019 (expected)

 University of Bologna